Estadi Ciutat de València

 Estadi Ciutat de València (/ca-valencia/; Estadio Ciudad de Valencia /es/; City of Valencia Stadium) is a football stadium in Valencia and is the home ground of Levante UD.
 Built in 1969 and holding up to 26,354 spectators, it is the 23rd-largest stadium in Spain and the 4th-largest in the Valencian Community.

 The stadium hosted an international friendly between Spain and Scotland on 4 September 2004.
 The game was abandoned with half an hour to play as lightning struck out the floodlights shortly after Raúl had made the score 1–1.

 On 8 September 2014, the ground hosted Spain's first match of UEFA Euro 2016 qualification, a 5-1 victory over North Macedonia.

 The stadium was renovated in 2020, with a new roof, video scoreboards and ambient lighting installed.

 In late 2022, Villarreal CF temporarily played at the ground due to works at their Estadio de la Cerámica.

+On 26 March 2026, Ukraine played a home World Cup qualification play-off against Sweden at the stadium, due to the war in Ukraine.